edgeryders/dynalist_companion/README.md

     Here, you have to adapt the `user`, `group` and `python-path` parameters.
 The latter should point to the directory containing your

+6. Create an empty directory (for example `/path/to/your/project/public`) that we can use as a pseudo document root directory.
+The only purpose is to prevent any danger of exposing software source code or configuration files in case of a misconfiguration of your site.
+Nothing will be served from your document root directory since the whole site is taken over by the CGI script via `WSGIScriptAlias / …` below.

-6. Add the following configuration in the Apache2 VirtualHost section of your website:
+7. Add the following configuration in the Apache2 VirtualHost section of your website:

+       DocumentRoot /path/to/your/project/public

        WSGIScriptAlias / /path/to/your/project/dynalist_notify.wsgi